opentensor/developer-docs/docs/subnets/subnet-hyperparameters.md

 **Description**:

-is the number of blocks for the stake to become inactive for the purpose of epoch function (YUMA).
-If a validator doesn't submit weights within ActivityCutoff by the time epoch runs, it will not be given any stake weight.
+The number of blocks for the stake to become inactive for the purpose of epoch in Yuma Consensus.
+If a validator doesn't submit weights within the first `ActivityCutoff` blocks of the epoch, it will not be able to participate until the start of the next epoch.

 ### AdjustmentAlpha ???